NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 NLog v6 now supports AOT-builds without warnings, and optimizes the support for build-trimming that was introduced with [NLog v5.2.2](https://nlog-project.org/2023/05/30/nlog-5-2-trim-warnings.html).

-NLog has traditionally relied on reflection to dynamically discover requirements for target output.
+NLog has traditionally used reflection to dynamically discover requirements for target output.
 But reflection does not always work well with build-trimming, and before NLog marked itself to be excluded from trimming.

 NLog includes many features, and each feature often introduces additional dependencies on the .NET library.